 Sometimes, though, Eleanor’s view of Park and his cultural identity felt a bit irksome at times, and I had to remind myself that characters are allowed to grow.
 I read through the book, waiting for Eleanor to grow out of her problematic assumptions and point of view — and I’m not sure she ever did.
 The portrayal of Park’s family felt a bit off, as well.
 There were times when I began to question whether it was Eleanor herself who was ignorant and borderline racist, or the book itself that was problematic.
-(Edit: In retrospect, yeah, it was pretty problematic.
-No denyin’.)
+(Update: After some reflection, yeah, it was pretty problematic.)

 To be honest, the sudden jump from tentative friendship to full-on romance was almost jarring.
 I felt that the emotional intensity of Eleanor and Park’s relationship inexplicable and a bit too much.
-(Then again, I find most romantic expressions trite, so I might just be a cranky cynic.)
-But, when I read the book in the context of Park’s comment about Romeo and Juliet, I found myself almost believing in Eleanor and Park’s grand and star-crossed love.
+But, when I read the book in the context of Park’s comment about Romeo and Juliet, I found myself almost, but not quite, believing in Eleanor and Park’s grand and star-crossed love.

 In which I try to express the importance of asking questions (and not being afraid to call books out on being problematic): Is Eleanor and Park racist?
 And Other Questions to Ask